 Dieser Artikel ist auch verfügbar auf: Deutsch

 There are quite a lot attractions and things to do in Chiang Mai, after all it’s one of the most popular cities with travelers, backpackers and digital nomads in Thailand.
-Which activites you can do and which sights you have to see while you’re in Chiang Mai, we will tell you today in this article about things to do in Chiang Mai.
+Which activities you can do and which sights you have to see while you’re in Chiang Mai, we will tell you today in this article about things to do in Chiang Mai.

 Chiang Mai: 13 things to do in the Rose of the North